My Shortlist

 What Fulford Academy says about their overall curriculum and approach:

-Fulford Academy applies the Science, Technology, Engineering, and Mathematics + Arts, (STEM+A) approach.
+Fulford Academy applies the Science, Technology, Engineering, and Mathematics + Arts.
 Our students engage in cross-curricular studies that involve coding, robotics, mechanical design and engineering problem solving as an integral part of their learning.
 This unique and effective approach is applied across universities in Europe and we are leading the way in the future of education by offering it as the core of our curriculum.
 This type of learning gives the student a high-level perspective on how to solve a problem by using 2 or more approaches from different areas of study, giving them an advantage to apply deeper thinking when working on projects at school, and will apply this process throughout their education career all the way into the boardroom, the science lab and beyond.

 Approach